4.67 from 6 votes

 • Preheat oven to 350˚F. Line a cookie sheet with parchment paper.

-• In a large bowl mix together self-rising flour (see page xx for more details about this special flour) and Greek yogurt until combined.
+• In a large bowl mix together self-rising flour and Greek yogurt until combined.
 Add a handful of flour to a clean kitchen counter.

-• Place the dough ball on the counter, kneading with hands for one to 2 minutes, adding more flour as needed to keep it from sticking to the counter.
+• Place the dough ball on the counter, kneading with hands for one to 2 minutes.
+Add more flour as needed to keep it from sticking to the counter or your hands.
 Flip and stretch the dough until it stretches easily like a pizza dough.

 • On the edge make a crust by rolling about an inch of dough in all the way around your pizza.
 Carefully move the dough to a cookie sheet covered in parchment paper.

-• Dice 2 green apples into ¼-inch chunks.
-In a medium bowl mix cinnamon, sugar, and flour.
+• In a medium bowl mix cinnamon, sugar, and flour.
 Add the apples to your bowl and toss in the cinnamon mixture.

 • Using a pastry cutter or a fork, cut the butter into the oats mixture.
 Push butter through the prongs over and over again, mixing it into your dry mixture to make the crumble.
 This takes a few minutes, but your dry ingredients will go from being dry to being crumbly-looking without any dry bits at all.